md-naim-hassan-saykat/bapil/reports/BAPIL_White_Paper_v1.md

 * Fair evaluation practices.
 * Accessibility considerations.

-#### Accountability
+### Accountability

-Responsibility for decisions should remain with human institutions and authorized decision-makers.
+Responsibility for decisions should remain with human institutions and authorized decision-makers [1,6,15,68,69].

 Key considerations include: